DOL-003/dol-003-web/app/views/compendium/content/index.md

 ## Where to start

-The [mod index & glossary](/compendium/glossary) is a good place to get an idea of what mods are out there, and to familiarize yourself with GCC terminology.
+The [glossary](/compendium/glossary) is a good place to familiarize yourself with GCC terminology.
+Otherwise, browse various components and related mods using the menu.

-There are also several [general guides](/compendium/guides) with recommendations for common stuff like controller shopping and troubleshooting.

 ## Contributing

 This entire website is [open source](https://github.com/jmarquis/controllers){:target="\_blank"}, and contributions are welcome!
-DOL-003.info is intended to be a community resource, so if you have ideas for making it better, join us in [Discord](https://discord.gg/HwtPU7tkCT){:target="\_blank"} and let us know!
+This is intended to be a community resource, so if you have ideas for making it better, join us in [Discord](https://discord.gg/HwtPU7tkCT){:target="\_blank"} and let us know!